 (thank you to Lindsay of Dutch Hollow Acres for this comparison)

 Our bales come in different sizes, can we use a larger Slow Bale Buddy on a Smaller Bale?

-Yes, the weight of the netting will pull the extra down so that it pools around the base of the bale and stays open over the hay.
-The extra netting can also be taken in a bit by folding the netting under at the top and putting the fastener in lower down on the feeder.
+Yes, the weight of the netting will pull the extra netting down so that it pools around the base of the bale and stays open over the hay.
+The extra netting can also be taken in a bit by putting the fastener in lower down on the feeder.